Nutritional variation in baobab fruit pulp and seeds based on Africa geographical regions

 At the country level, mean pulp crude fiber content ranged from 6.69 g in Mali to 8.83 g 100 g−1 dw in Kenya as shown in Table 2.
 Malindi, Kibwezi, and Taita provenances (Kenya) had the highest levels of crude fiber content among all the study provenances.
 However, Taita provenance did not vary significantly (p < .05) from the other provenances in Tanzania, Zambia, Malawi, and Mali for crude fiber content (Table 3).
 This finding showed that the influence of environment on pulp crude fiber content was very minimal.
 Assogbadjo et al. (2012) reported that there were no significant differences among agro‐climatic zones of Benin for pulp fiber content.
 His finding concurs with our data which shows that the provenances in each country did not vary significantly (p < .05) for pulp fiber content.
 This study documents for the first time that the pulp fiber content is not influenced by the provenance of origin within each country, either in the west, east, or south of Africa.
 The fruit pulp fiber content reported in the literature are generally below 12.5 g 100 g−1 dw, with levels varying from 6.0 g (Osman, 2004) to 12.5 g 100 g−1 dw (Lockett et al., 2000; Sidibé & Williams, 2002).
 Other studies conducted on baobabs in Benin reported a mean of 11.0 g 100 g−1 dw for pulp crude fiber for each of the three agro‐climatic zones, namely Sudanian, the Sudano‐Guinean zone, and the Guineo‐Congolian zone (Assogbadjo et al., 2012).
 Based on the findings of the present study, the fruit pulp can be recommended as a source of dietary fiber.

 The pulp ash content was highest in Kenya (4.41 g 100 g−1 dw) and the lowest in Mali (3.86 g 100 g−1 dw) as shown in Table 2.
-Among the study provenances, Siavonga had the highest mean ash content though it was not significantly different (< .05) from Taita, Mwanga, Moshi, Chirundu, Malindi, Mangochi, and Kilolo, as presented in Table 3.
+Among the study provenances, Siavonga had the highest mean ash content though it was not significantly different (p < .05) from Taita, Mwanga, Moshi, Chirundu, Malindi, Mangochi, and Kilolo, as presented in Table 3.
 Mopti in Mali had the lowest mean ash content at 3.40 g 100 g−1 dw.
 The average pulp ash content found in this study for Mali concurs with the range 3.68–4.78 g 100 g−1 dw reported for baobabs in Mali, Burkina Faso, and Niger by Parkouda et al. (2012).
 Since the ash content is a reflection of the inorganic matter of the pulp tissue, our findings would suggest that baobabs from east and southern Africa provenances are rich in mineral elements, while those from West Africa (Mali) are poor sources of such elements.
 Moreover, the West African provenances experienced warmer temperatures than the other regions (Table 1), and this observation could have influenced the pulp biomass.

 A comparative assessment was conducted for baobab seeds proximate composition for five countries.
-The results (Table 4) showed that there were statistically significant differences (< .001) among the countries for the seed proximate composition.
+The results (Table 4) showed that there were statistically significant differences (p < .001) among the countries for the seed proximate composition.
 The highest (7.01 g 100−1 g) seed moisture content was recorded in Kenya, while the lowest (5.67 g 100−1 g) was found in seeds from Mali.
 For seed crude protein content, the levels ranged from 12.69 g in Mali to 15.18 g 100 g−1 dw in Malawi.
-At provenance level, Malindi had the highest (7.04 g 100−1 g) seed moisture content, though it was not significantly (< .05) different from Taita, Kibwezi, Kongwe, Moshi, and Kilolo (Table 5).
+At provenance level, Malindi had the highest (7.04 g 100−1 g) seed moisture content, though it was not significantly (p < .05) different from Taita, Kibwezi, Kongwe, Moshi, and Kilolo (Table 5).
 Mean crude protein content ranged between 11.21 g (Seguo) and 16.02 g 100−1 g dw (Kilolo).
 Overall, East African provenances had much higher protein content than the West African provenances as presented in Table 5.
 The seed moisture, ash, and macronutrients were present in the following order: carbohydrates > crude fibers > crude protein > crude fat > moisture > ash.

 Table 4

-Country Moisture (g 100 g−1) Protein (g 100 g−1 dw) Fiber (g 100 g−1 dw) Fat (g 100 g−1 dw) Carbohydrates (g 100 g−1 dw) Ash (g 100 g−1 dw)
+Country | Moisture (g 100 g−1) | Protein (g 100 g−1 dw) | Fiber (g 100 g−1 dw) | Fat (g 100 g−1 dw) | Carbohydrates (g 100 g−1 dw) | Ash (g 100 g−1 dw) |

-Zimbabwe 5.88 ± 0.202d 14.45 ± 0.632a 22.18 ± 0.712c 12.18 ± 0.562ab 64.01 ± 1.104b 3.48 ± 0.263e
+Zimbabwe | 5.88 ± 0.202d | 14.45 ± 0.632a | 22.18 ± 0.712c | 12.18 ± 0.562ab | 64.01 ± 1.104b | 3.48 ± 0.263e |

-Tanzania 6.65 ± 0.137b 14.92 ± 0.729a 23.83 ± 0.584a 12.60 ± 0.671a 61.75 ± 0.916c 4.08 ± 0.158ac
+Tanzania | 6.65 ± 0.137b | 14.92 ± 0.729a | 23.83 ± 0.584a | 12.60 ± 0.671a | 61.75 ± 0.916c | 4.08 ± 0.158ac |

-Malawi 5.90 ± 0.118d 15.18 ± 0.391a 23.56 ± 0.136ab 12.66 ± 0.510a 62.08 ± 0.811c 4.18 ± 0.109a
+Malawi | 5.90 ± 0.118d | 15.18 ± 0.391a | 23.56 ± 0.136ab | 12.66 ± 0.510a | 62.08 ± 0.811c | 4.18 ± 0.109a |

-Zambia 6.34 ± 0.137c 13.77 ± 0.892b 22.93 ± 0.313b 11.37 ± 0.998c 64.50 ± 1.410b 4.03 ± 0.093cd
+Zambia | 6.34 ± 0.137c | 13.77 ± 0.892b | 22.93 ± 0.313b | 11.37 ± 0.998c | 64.50 ± 1.410b | 4.03 ± 0.093cd |

-Kenya 7.01 ± 0.067a 14.43 ± 0.365a 23.31 ± 2.839ab 12.41 ± 0.505a 61.94 ± 0.701c 3.92 ± 0.193d
+Kenya | 7.01 ± 0.067a | 14.43 ± 0.365a | 23.31 ± 2.839ab | 12.41 ± 0.505a | 61.94 ± 0.701c | 3.92 ± 0.193d |

-Mali 5.67 ± 0.093e 12.69 ± 0.793c 23.74 ± 0.277a 11.79 ± 0.759bc 65.69 ± 0.974a 4.17 ± 0.160ab
+Mali | 5.67 ± 0.093e | 12.69 ± 0.793c | 23.74 ± 0.277a | 11.79 ± 0.759bc | 65.69 ± 0.974a | 4.17 ± 0.160ab |

-p <.001 <.001 <.001 <.001 <.001 <.001
+p | <.001 | <.001 | <.001 | <.001 | <.001 | <.001 |

-CV 1.8 5.5 4.3 6.6 3.7 1.8
+CV | 1.8 | 5.5 | 4.3 | 6.6 | 3.7 | 1.8 |

 For the same column, values (means ± SEM) followed by the same letter are not significantly different.
 CV, coefficient of variation.